COVID-19’s vaccine, politics, and socio-economics: Are Caribbean nations pricing themselves out of future visits?

 Today, more individuals are concerned about inflation, growing living costs, job shortages, and food insecurity, all of which have contributed to increased economic fever and financial issues.

-Today, not only do privately owned taxi and bus drivers require a booster shot but so does a local shop outside of the tourist protected zone.
+Today, not only do privately owned taxi and bus drivers require a booster shot, but so does a local shop outside the tourist protected zone.

 The dynamics of youth and how to best serve them:

-Due to a shortage of resources, many students are unable to meet crucial academic standards, and some are forced to return to already overcrowded classrooms.
+Many students struggle to meet crucial academic standards due to a shortage of resources, forcing some to return to already overcrowded classrooms.

 According to some estimations, three out of every four young adults are unemployed.